maxsteenbergen/roundedAppCornersMixin/readme.md

 # Rounded App Corners — SCSS Mixin
 A simple, scalable SCSS mixin to give your web app rounded corners against the device's screen edges.

+## Live demo
+A live demo of the mixin in use can be found [here](http://maxsteenbergen.com/appscargot).

 ## Usage
 The mixin depends on 2 extra elements in your HTML markup.
 Inside your <code>body</code> tag, preferably just before the closing <code>/body</code> tag, add the following div's: